ssh root@IPaddress

-Learn how to Exchange MySQL With MariaDB on a cPanel Server?
+How to Replace MySQL With MariaDB on a cPanel Server?

-2) To keep away from knowledge loss, take a backup of the present mysql knowledge.
+2) To forestall information loss, create a backup of the present mysql information.

 # cp -Rf /var/lib/mysql /var/lib/mysql_backup

 # mv /and so forth/my.cnf /and so forth/my.cnf.backup

 3) Be certain that you’ve disabled the targets in order that cPanel will not deal with MySQL updates.

 4) Now it’s important to take away all of the MySQL RPM’s from the server.

 5) You should create a Yum repository for MariaDB, create a file named “MariaDB.repo” inside the directory /etc/yum.repos.d/